Skip to content

 Why is nature so important in the city?

-The list of reasons why green spaces make sense, especially in the city, is as long as it is obvious.
-First of all, there is the climatic aspect.
-Green spaces not only purify the air and produce valuable oxygen, but are also responsible for regulating the temperature, filtering drinking water and providing a habitat for many different animal species.
-For example, they counteract climate change, the air pollution and the species extinction against.
+The list of reasons why green spaces make sense, especially in cities, is as long as it is obvious.
+First, there is the climatic aspect.
+This is because green spaces not only clean the air and produce valuable oxygen, but are also responsible for temperature regulation, filter drinking water and are habitats for many different species of animals.
+They therefore counteract, for example, the climate change, the air pollution and the species extinction against.

 But nature also serves man as a Retreat.
 Far away from the hustle and bustle of the big city, residents can find peace and relaxation and recharge their batteries.
 Nevertheless, nature has been increasingly pushed out of urban areas in recent decades.
 Yet the city and nature are not opposites, but benefit from each other in many ways.
-For large cities in particular, there are many concepts for Integrating nature into the city in a meaningful way can.
-Because reconciling these two factors is of high importance.
+There are many concepts for integrating nature into the city in a meaningful way, especially for large cities.
+After all, harmonizing these two factors is extremely important.

-Tip: You can also find an article about this at CareElite, Why you should spend as much time as possible in nature.
+Tip: You can also find a post about it at CareElite, why you should spend as much time as possible in nature.
 Certainly a nice addition 🙂

 Making cities greener and more environmentally friendly

 The term "green lung" is actually used as a synonym for the rainforest.
 The forests produce the oxygen without which humans could not live on this planet.
-They also bind vast amounts of carbon dioxide.
-In cities, the term tends to refer to meadows and parks.
+Vast amounts of carbon dioxide are also bound there.
+In cities, the term tends to refer to the meadows and parks.
 But the principle is the same.

 Trees contribute to this like no other plant, clean the air of the big city.
 With their leaves, they filter dust and particles such as traffic and industrial emissions from the air.
 Through photosynthesis, trees convert carbon dioxide into nutrients for their own use.
-As a by-product of this process, they release Oxygen free that we breathe.
+As a byproduct of this process, they produce Oxygen free that we breathe.

-The trees also provide shade in summer and have a cooling effect due to the evaporation of water through the leaves.
-They thus reduce the heat load in the cities and serve as air conditioning for the conurbations, so to speak.
+In addition, the trees still provide shade in the summer and also have a cooling effect through the evaporation of water through the leaves.
+They thus reduce the heat load in the cities and serve as air conditioning, so to speak, for the conurbations.
 They are also a habitat for many different creatures such as birds, squirrels and a variety of insects.

-During the Rainforest cut down to make room for monocultures and factory farming, the trees in the city have had to give way in order to provide people with the Development of living space to make this possible.
-Ultimately - and in the truest sense of the word - we are sawing on the branch we are sitting on.
+During the Rainforest cut down to make room for monocultures and factory farming, the trees in the city have had to give way to man's Habitat development to make it possible.
+Ultimately - and in the truest sense of the word - we are sawing the branch on which we are sitting.

-Due to the steadily growing world population and the increasing rural exodus, more and more space has become available in large cities for the development of new housing sacrificed.
-Not only did many green spaces disappear as a result: many Floors were also sealed.
+Due to the steadily growing population of the earth and the increasing rural exodus, more and more space in large cities has been developed for new housing sacrificed.
+As a result, not only did many green spaces disappear: many Floors were also sealed.

-• The soil can absorb less rainwater and feed it into the groundwater.
+• The soil can absorb less rainwater and deliver it to the groundwater.

-• Areas that previously acted as a filter for the seeping groundwater in combination with the root system of the plants are no longer needed.
+• Areas that previously acted like a filter for infiltrating groundwater in combination with the plants' root systems are eliminated.

-• The risk of flooding increases, as the sewer system can no longer contain the surface water runoff.
+• The risk of flooding increases because the sewer system can no longer contain the water masses that run off the surface.

-• The gas exchange between soil and atmosphere is inhibited.
+• Gas exchange between soil and atmosphere is inhibited.

 • Sealed floors cannot evaporate water and therefore do not contribute to cooling.

-In addition, the soil fauna Sustained damage when it is separated from oxygen and water for long periods of time.
-Although the fertility of a sealed soil is not permanently destroyed, restoring it is very complex, time-consuming and therefore very expensive.
-It is also almost impossible to prevent foreign substances such as concrete or plastic from remaining in the soil.
-This is another reason why it is important to preserve nature in the city from the outset.
+In addition, the soil fauna permanently damaged becomes when it is separated from oxygen and water for a longer period of time.
+The fertility of a sealed soil is not permanently destroyed - but restoring it is very complex, time-consuming and therefore very expensive.
+It is also almost impossible to prevent foreign materials such as concrete or plastic from remaining in the soil.
+This is another reason why it is important to preserve nature in the city from the very beginning, if possible.

 Another reason for the disappearance of green spaces is the Car.
-After the end of the Second World War, the destruction of the cities was used to to be planned and redesigned.
+After the end of the Second World War, people took advantage of the destruction of the cities to to be planned and redesigned.
 The separation of living, working, shopping and traffic were the basis of the new vision: the car-friendly city.

 The city centers in particular needed to be more accessible by car.
-Wide roads and large parking areas were needed and for this Green spaces sacrificed.
-As a result, even more floors were sealed.
+Wide streets and large parking areas were needed, and for that Green spaces sacrificed.
+This sealed even more floors.

-The architects of the time did not stop at demolishing historic buildings that had been spared from the bombs in order to make room for mobility.
-In Hanover, for example, the Flusswasserkunst on the River Leine and the Friederikenschlösschen fell victim to this way of thinking.
+The architects of the time also did not stop at demolishing historic buildings that had been spared from the bombs in order to make room for mobility.
+In Hannover, for example, the Flusswasserkunst on the Leine or the Friederikenschlösschen fell victim to this way of thinking.

-Cars have not only displaced nature, but also people.
-Children in particular felt this impact.
-Until after the end of the war, they mainly played on the streets.
+However, cars have not only displaced nature, but also people.
+Children in particular felt this effect.
+For they played mainly in the streets until after the end of the war.
 However, due to the increasing number of cars, there were more and more fatalities.

-The consequence of this was that children had to be kept off the streets, which from then on belonged to cars.
-So the first Playgrounds as shelters for children and to relieve drivers.
+The consequence was that children had to be kept off the streets, which henceforth belonged to the cars.
+Thus the first Playgrounds as shelters for children and to ease the burden on motorists.

 Tip: How you live as car-free as possible you can find out in the linked article.